scisus/ordinal_logistic_prior/README.md

 # README

-Choose a cutpoints prior in an ordinal logistic model.
+Choose a prior on cut points in an ordinal logistic model.

+The induced dirichlet prior was developed by [Michael Betancourt]](https://betanalpha.github.io/assets/case_studies/ordinal_regression.html)